pulsejet/memories/docs/faq.md

 Make sure you follow the [configuration steps](../config).
 Unless you have hundreds of thousands of photos on a Raspberry Pi, Memories should be very fast.
 File an issue otherwise.

+**It says "nothing to show here" on startup?**

+Indexing is performed in the background, and can take a while depending on the number of photos.
+Follow the [configuration steps](../config) and be patient.

 **Will it run on my system?**

 In general, if you can run Nextcloud, you should be able to run Memories.
 File an issue if you run into problems.